Netflix: Netflix Games

 In July 2021, Netflix hired Mike Verdu, a former executive from Electronic Arts and Facebook, as vice president of game development, along with plans to add video games by 2022.
 Netflix announced plans to release mobile games that would be included in subscribers' service plans.
 Trial offerings were first launched for Netflix users in Poland in August 2021, offering premium mobile games based on Stranger Things including Stranger Things 3: The Game, for free to subscribers through the Netflix mobile app.

 Netflix officially launched mobile games on November 2, 2021, for Android users around the world.
 Through the app, subscribers had free access to five games, including two previously made Stranger Things titles.
 Netflix intends to add more games to this service over time.
 On November 9, the collection launched for iOS.
-Verdu said in October 2022 that besides continuing to expand their portfolio of games, they were also interested in cloud gaming options.
+Verdu said in October 2022 that besides continuing to expand its portfolio of games, it was also interested in cloud gaming options.

 To support the games effort, Netflix began acquiring and forming a number of studios.
 The company acquired Night School Studio, an independent video game developer, in September 2021.
 Netflix announced plans to acquire Next Games in March 2022 for as part of Netflix's expansions into gaming.
 Next Games had developed the mobile title Stranger Things: Puzzle Tales as well as two The Walking Dead mobile games.
 Later in the month, Netflix also acquired the Texas-based mobile game developer, Boss Fight Entertainment, for an undisclosed sum.
-Netflix opened a mobile game studio in Helsinki, Finland in September 2022, and a new studio, their fifth overall, in southern California in October 2022, alongside the acquisition of Spry Fox in Seattle.
+Netflix opened a mobile game studio in Helsinki, Finland in September 2022, and a new studio, its fifth overall, in southern California in October 2022, alongside the acquisition of Spry Fox in Seattle.